rtazaki1205/AggScatVIR/README.md

+**This is a test release version and not ready to use.
+The main datasets have not yet been registered in this repository.**

 # What is AggScatVIR?

 `AggScatVIR` provides the optical properties of protoplanetary dust analogs at visible and near-infrared wavelengths.
 One can freely download the scattering matrix and opacity of various dust particles studied in Tazaki & Dominik (2022) and Tazaki, Ginski, and Dominik (in prep).